magelon/unity-assets/FiniStateMechine/README.md

-# inheritance FiniStateBehiver to preform difference with different animations in animator with scripts.
+# design and implement inheritance FiniStateBehiver to preform difference with different animations in animator with scripts.